-OTW serves underprivileged, transitional age youth (ages 16 to 25) from culturally diverse backgrounds who have struggled with one or more of the following issues: trauma, neglect, physical abuse, familial conflict/rupture, loss, substance abuse, homelessness, the foster care and probation systems, educational challenges, and poverty.
+OTW serves underprivileged, transitional age youth (ages 16 to 25) from culturally diverse backgrounds who have struggled with trauma, neglect, physical abuse, familial conflict/rupture, loss, bullying, substance abuse, homelessness, the foster care, and probation systems, educational challenges, and poverty.

-After a year in this program, OTW participants often continue on as alumni who take on leadership roles, mentor new participants, identify and pursue vocational opportunities, and occasionally travel with OTW, either as a trip leader or by paying their travel expenses in full.
+After a year in this program, OTW participants often continue on as alumni who take on leadership roles, mentor new participants and identify and pursue vocational opportunities.
 These alumni return because they have found a sense of community.
 They return because they are now socially conscious individuals who want to give back after receiving so much.
 LEARN MORE

 “Opening The World has helped me in creating a great friendship with life; both giving and receiving.”

 -A.Z., U.S. OTW participant, Costa Rican OTW alumni trip leader

 “Opening the World has opened my eyes to traveling and being more humble and grateful in life with those around me and distant from me.
 We complain about little things when there are people/children in other countries who don't even have shoes on their feet.” - A.M.